David Oliver Beacon Award

 The David Oliver Beacon Award is awarded annually, acknowledging and celebrating those who have made a significant contribution to the MND community.

-Nominations for the 2021 David Oliver Beacon Award are open!
+Nominations for the 2022 David Oliver Beacon Award open July 2022.

 The TalkLink Trust has been well respected in the MND community for many years for the understanding the therapists have of the needs of people with MND and their commitment to helping.